DDebtAtlas

 Coverage: United States (national aggregate)

-• Gross debt includes debt held by the public and intragovernmental holdings — it represents the full statutory debt subject to the limit.
+• Total public debt outstanding is the sum of debt held by the public and intragovernmental holdings — the full statutory debt subject to the limit.

 • Federal debt is a national aggregate.
-Every U.S. resident carries an equal share, so the per-capita value is identical across all 50 states and D.C. — this is by design.
+Every U.S. resident carries an equal share, so the per-capita value is identical across all states — this is by design.

 Historical Data (History Page & Time Slider)